January 8, 2024

 Try moisture wicking socks, and change your socks a couple of times during the day.

-Make sure your feet are perfectly dry after washing and before putting on socks and shoes, especially in between the toes.
+Make sure your feet are perfectly dry (where safe around the home) after washing and before putting on socks and shoes, especially in between the toes.
 Bacteria often thrive in moist environments.

 Wear breathable running shoes while exercising.
 Many shoes have uppers with perforated material that let fresh air in and out, promoting a healthy foot environment.

-If you are diabetic, make sure you attend regular diabetic foot care appointments.
+If you have Diabetes, make sure you attend regular diabetic foot care appointments.

 If your foot odour is caused by a fungal infection, you will need to treat it with the appropriate anti-fungal medicines (ointments, pills, etc).
 Keep in mind that if your foot odour is linked to a condition you should also make an appointment with a chiropodist to confirm the best treatment method.